devacid/cf7-to-hubspot-add-on/README.md

-# CF7 to HubSpot Addon 📨
+# CF7 to HubSpot Add-on 📨

 This plugin integrates HubSpot forms with Contact Form 7 forms.
 It's a fork from this [plugin](https://wordpress.org/plugins/cf7-hubspot-forms-add-on-for-contact-form-7/)